 Beware of Fake Employers Posing Threat to Your Loan.

-In January 2020, Fannie Mae updated their list of fictitious employers.
 If you’ve never visited Fannie Mae’s mortgage fraud prevention page, I highly encourage you to do so.
-You don’t need to be an underwriter or risk officer to appreciate this resource; and it’s important for vigilance throughout your lending shop to know how to read the red flags.
-Compared to the preceding year, 2019 shows a triple increase in fraudulent employers listed on borrower applications.
+You don’t need to be an underwriter or risk officer to appreciate this resource -- it’s important for vigilance throughout your lending shop.

 Fraudsters setting up fictitious employment verification call centers and consumer employment services are not new.
 Additionally, organizations exist that provide fake employment services for consumers in a variety of scenarios, i.e. job history verification.
 Google CareerExcuse.com (which incidentally happens to be located in Northern California).
 I don't recommend navigating to their website, but look at the Google search description and review the YouTube results if your shop permits that activity.

-Ability to repay, or capacity, is one of the core factors of creditworthiness in the otherwise dubbed term known as the “5 C’s”; character, capacity, collateral, capital, and conditions.
+With our verification of employment and income verification solution (VOE/I), we gather and retain records on fake employers and utilize both public and paid resources to validate employer information.
+Rather than an ancillary function, employer validation is critical in VOE and should be scrutinized in a vendor review.
+The ability to repay, or capacity, is core to the “three C’s of credit”; character, capacity, and capital.
 I would encourage you, or the appropriate party at your shop, to confirm you have appropriate controls around this important data validation point.
 Make sure your applicant's employer is legitimate.